GouveiaXS/angelicxs-SimpleCraft/README.md

     - Each location can have as many item categories (or combination of categories) as desired
 - Able to organize item lists into categories to allow easy input into locations
 - Can easily change settings for each craftable item

+V1.1 - Can now spawn props at location.